 Substance Use Coalition

-Preventing prescription drug misuse
+Preventing prescription drug misuse and underage drinking

 The Coalition includes representatives from youth-serving agencies, mental health, public health, healthcare, education, faith-based organizations, local businesses, law enforcement and many more Partners.
 Engaging youth is imperative in our prevention efforts to reduce prescription medication misuse.
 The Coalition works closely with Teaching Responsible Action in Life (TRAIL) youth.
 The TRAIL program uses high school students as mentors.
 Teens are nominated by school administration and represent several high schools in Cabarrus County, These high school leaders are given opportunities to positively impact students through a mentoring program.
 TRAIL collaborates with the Coalition to address substance use among their peers.

 Members of the Coalition meet 1 time per month to ensure continual and impactful progress.
 In efforts to increase efficiency, individuals are broken into 4 self-chosen workgroups:

 - Harm Reduction